Nstamour-art/XogotDocs/Documentation.docc/Manual/rendering/multiple_resolutions.md

 This allows you to provide higher resolution 2D assets, resulting in crisper visuals at the cost of higher memory usage and file sizes.
 Many devices have even higher resolution displays (1440p), but the difference with 1080p is barely visible given the small size of smartphone displays.
+You'll also want to increase **GUI > Theme > Default Theme Scale** to a value between 1.5 and 2.0 to ensure UI elements remain readable.

 Note that this will make non-mipmapped textures grainy on low resolution devices, so make sure to follow the instructions described in
+<doc:multiple_resolutions#Reducing-Aliasing-On-Downsampling>.

+- Note that this will make non-mipmapped textures grainy on low resolution devices, so make sure to follow the instructions described in
 <doc:multiple_resolutions#Reducing-Aliasing-On-Downsampling>.